AashrayAnand/shray_fyi/content/2025-08-24-rust-trait-generic.md/index.md

 +++
-title = "Rust Polymorphization vs Monomorphization: Traits and Generics" date = 2025-08-26
+title = "Traits and Generics in Rust: Polymorphization vs Monomorphization" date = 2025-08-24
 +++

-# Rust Polymorphization vs Monomorphization: Traits and Generics

 Rust has the concepts of **Traits** and **Generics** that enable some of the OOP-style coding conventions and code re-use most people have seen before in Java, C++ or other OOP languages, but is not 1:1 with other languages and in some case provides safer code re-use at compile time.